-Our Sustainability Framework distinguishes between “Enhanced Value” - areas of the sustainability agenda distinctive to ANZ - and five “License to Operate” areas we consider essential to a large company operating in a sustainable, responsible and ethical way.
+Our Sustainability Framework distinguishes between three priority areas of the sustainability agenda distinctive to ANZ, and five 'License to Operate' areas we consider essential to a large company operating in a sustainable, responsible and ethical way.

 - Sustainable Development – Integrating social and environmental considerations into our business decisions, products and services to help our customers achieve their sustainability ambitions and deliver long term value for all our stakeholders.

 - Diversity & Inclusion - Building the most diverse and inclusive workforce of any major bank in our region to help us innovate, identify new markets, connect with customers and make better, more informed decisions for our business.

 - Financial Inclusion & Capability - Building the financial capability of people across our region to promote financial inclusion and progression of individuals and communities.